spy-js/spy-js/README.md

 Full documentation writing is in progress, in short for now:

-Install node.js v0.8 or newer.
+Install node.js v0.8 or newer from http://nodejs.org/

 Download latest version from http://spy-js.com